League of My Own II: Promotion

 On 28 June 2017, Chip released the lead single to the album, "Gets Like That" featuring Ghetts, accompanied by its music video.
 The second single, "Honestly" featuring 67, was released on 11 July 2017, along with a music video uploaded to Chip's YouTube.

 Numerous promotional singles and music videos were preceded by the album's release.
 "Snap Snap" was released on 16 July 2017 with a lyric video, followed by "34 Shots" on 26 July 2017.
 A music video for the grime posse cut "Scene" was released on 9 August 2017.
 On the album's release day, the music video for "Amazing Minds" featuring Giggs was uploaded.

 Critical reception

-In a positive review, Tara Joshi of The Guardian commented that the album "largely finds Chip walking the walk.
+In a positive review, Tara Joshi of The Observer commented that the album "largely finds Chip walking the walk.
 The strength of his bars is evident.
 The album has varied production that encompasses bashment ("Snap Snap"), wavy R&B ("Hit Me Up") and even drill ("Honestly"), along with far-ranging features (Wiley, Giggs, Ghetts and more), this is as much a statement of intent as an assured retrospective of what he's already achieved."